 Employers can also make this contribution in company stock.
 In this case, the value of any contribution comes from the value of the company’s stock at the time of the contribution.

 Individuals cannot contribute to a profit-sharing plan.
 However, like a 401(k), this is a tax-advantaged account.
 The employer can deduct from its corporate taxes all contributions it makes to a profit-sharing plan up to a limit.
-In 2021, that limit is the lesser of either $58,000 per employee or 25% of compensation.
-For 2022, this is increasing to $61,000 or 25% of compensation.
-If you’re 50 or older, you can make up to $6,500 in annual catch-up contributions as well.
+For 2024, the number is $69,000 or 25% of compensation.
+This is an increase from $66,000 in 2023.
+If you’re 50 or older, you can make up to $7,500 in annual catch-up contributions as well.

 Tips on Retirement Planning

 - Do you have questions about your retirement plans?
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Planning when you want to retire means you’ll need to have enough by then.
 With SmartAsset’s 401(k) calculator, you can review where your own retirement accounts stand.
 Then, you can figure out if you have some catching up to do.